by-jp/www.byjp.me/content/bookmarks/accent-marks-in-english/index.md

     publication: YouTube
 ---

 I really enjoyed watching this!
 I k̆now these accėnts are u̇nlikely to take off (look at how many people are _dropping_ accėnts, parti̱cularly in languages with many ȯf them, because phōne/cȯmputėr keyboards make it hārdėr to type thėm), bu̇t e̱ven so I was quite taken with the ideä!
 (As you cȧn see frȯm all thė diäcritics!)

 _(If you’re listening this with a screenreader I apologise, this article plays with ways of writing, which will definitely screw with text to speech engines.
 Use the link at the top to listen to me reading it instead!)_

+_(Oops, more problems — it seems as though my site's font doesn't correctly render the macron below or the breve — they're all offset!
+While I look for a fix I hope this still makes sense!)_

 The diäcritical ma̱rks Rob suggests āre: